kuhree/www/README.md

 # kuhree/www

-Personal website.
-Contains notes, portfolio, and random expirements with web APIs.
+Personal website with notes, my work, and random expirements with web APIs.
 Most likely live at [kuhree.com](kuhree).

 Built on Astro for the flexibility.
 One day it'll be a proper website, but until then, consider it a personal playground.